 As part of the Tajan ARTSTUDIO program, a series of special exhibitions held at L'Espace Tajan, Paris, is a special exhibition focusing on artists of the Bay Area, from 1960-1990.
 Including the work of Robert Arneson, Joan Brown, Bruce Conner, Roy De Forest, Peter Saul, Mark di Suvero, Wayne Thiebaud and William T Wiley, it is the first exhibition of its scope and focus to be presented in Paris.
-A catalog with essay by Hilarie Faberman has been published for the occaison.
+A catalog with essay by Hilarie Faberman has been published for the occasion.

 Our survey exhibition of painting by Amer Kobaslija has been reviewed by Hovey Brock for the Brooklyn Rail.
 Brock writes: "The twenty-two paintings in this ten-year survey of Amer Kobaslija’s work at the George Adams Gallery varied widely in size.
 The two largest were well over six feet across, while the smallest measured three-and-a-half inches to a side.
 The subject matter fell roughly into two buckets: interiors with the flattened perspective of a fish-eye lens, and panoramic, often equally distorted views of desolate or ruined landscapes—Kobaslija’s “spaces” and “places.”
 For all these scenes, people were noticeably absent, as if they represented empty stages waiting for an entrance.
 In a few exceptions there was at most a solitary figure in the picture, usually with his or her back turned.
 Kobaslija’s virtuosic paint handling—the true dramatis personae—united this body of work.
 While the larger pieces had wonderful passages, the densely packed brushwork of the very smallest paintings was electrifying..."

 Recently featured in Hyperallergic is a long-form essay by Nicole Rudick discussing Joan Brown's life and legacy, on the occasion of the 25th anniversary of Brown's death.
 Rudick writes, "Brown died twenty-five years ago this month, leaving behind a substantial body of work, yet the trajectory of her art and art making, as well as her role in the Bay Area scene, is under-recognized.
 Solo exhibitions of her paintings are infrequent, and large-scale shows on the East Coast are unheard of.
-A small survey at George Adams Gallery in New York last spring, Joan Brown: Major Paintings from the 50s, 60s, and 70s, gave shape to Brown’s enthusiastic reception of Bischoff’s example, showing how she searched her immediate environment for things to paint.
+A small survey at George Adams Gallery in New York last spring, Joan Brown: Major Paintings from the 50s, 60s, and 70s, gave shape to Brown’s enthusiastic reception of Bischoff’s example, showing how she searched her immediate environment for things to paint."

 Our exhibition of figurative paintings by Elmer Bischoff has been reviewed by John Yau for Hyperallergic.
 Yau writes, "The eleven paintings in the exhibition date from 1954 to 1972, covering all but the first two years that he worked figuratively.
 I found the experience paradoxical: happy to see paintings from different phases while simultaneously wishing that there could have been a larger selection in a more spacious setting.
-Bischoff may have gotten his due in San Francisco, but he certainly hasn’t gotten it in New York, and I hardly think of him as a regional painter.
+Bischoff may have gotten his due in San Francisco, but he certainly hasn’t gotten it in New York, and I hardly think of him as a regional painter."

-Large, moody, startlingly strong paintings, made between 1953 and 1972, argue for greater recognition for the Bay Area peer of Richard Diebenkorn and David Park.
-Bischoff countered Abstract Expressionism (which he knew first hand, as a student of Clyfford Still and Mark Rothko) with a stubborn loyalty to figuration.
-His style might be termed Neo-Expressionist, avant la lettre, but with deep roots in modern traditions.
-Smoldering color and furious brushwork lend as much drama to a domestic scene, “Girl Getting a Haircut” (1962), as to a grand sea view, “Figure at Window with Boat” (1966).
-You feel as much as see the art.
-It feels like joy under pressure.
-Through Aug.
-14.
+Our exhibition Elmer Bischoff: Figurative Paintings has been featured in the 'Goings on About Town' section of The New Yorker.
+The article reads: "Large, moody, startlingly strong paintings, made between 1953 and 1972, argue for greater recognition for the Bay Area peer of Richard Diebenkorn and David Park.
+Bischoff countered Abstract Expressionism (which he knew first hand, as a student of Clyfford Still and Mark Rothko) with a stubborn loyalty to figuration..."

-Two seminal Figurative Expressionists have concurrent exhibitions in two continents.
-An exhibition of many seminal large canvases by Leon Golub entitled Bite Your Tongue is currently at Serpentine Galleries in London, and Joan Brown’s Selected Major Paintings and Sculptures 1957-1975 is up at George Adams Gallery in New York City.
+"Two seminal Figurative Expressionists have concurrent exhibitions in two continents.
+An exhibition of many seminal large canvases by Leon Golub entitled Bite Your Tongue is currently at Serpentine Galleries in London, and Joan Brown’s Selected Major Paintings and Sculptures 1957-1975 is up at George Adams Gallery in New York City..."

 Our current exhibition of paintings by Joan Brown has been reviewed by Peter Plagens for The Wall Street Journal.
-Plagens notes, "Joan Brown (1938-1990) was a prodigy in the “Bay Area Figurative style,” and “Portrait of a Chair” (1958), which serves as a kind of frontispiece to this exhibition, is a stunning example of someone mastering scale, composition, color and hell-for-leather brushwork at the tender age of 19.
+Plagens notes, "Joan Brown (1938-1990) was a prodigy in the “Bay Area Figurative style,” and “Portrait of a Chair” (1958), which serves as a kind of frontispiece to this exhibition, is a stunning example of someone mastering scale, composition, color and hell-for-leather brushwork at the tender age of 19..."

-Jack Beal only painted in the flat, bright, Hard Edge style seen on view in George Adams Gallery’s current show for four years.
-Between 1968 and 1972 the New York Realist painter—known for his nude studies and the public murals he produced for the U.S. Department of Labor building—departed from his thick-brushed signature strokes to paint in blinding neon, flat foregrounds, and sharp geometric compositions.
+Our exhibition of hard-edge paintings by Jack Beal has been reviewed by Alanna Martinez for The New York Observer.
+In the review, Martinez points out that "Between 1968 and 1972 the New York Realist painter—known for his nude studies and the public murals he produced for the U.S. Department of Labor building—departed from his thick-brushed signature strokes to paint in blinding neon, flat foregrounds, and sharp geometric compositions."

 Joan Brown is included in XL: Large-Scale Paintings From the Permanent Collection at the Frances Leman Loeb Art Center at Vassar College.
-The show consists of large scale paintings - those that measure over 6 feet - which because of their size are rarely exhibited.
-The show was reviewed in the New York Times, and continues in the vein of the 1947 MoMA show "Large-Scale Modern Painting" .
-The show runs from March 19th to March 29th, More information can be found here.
+The show consists of large-scale paintings - those that measure over 6 feet - which because of their size are rarely exhibited.
+The show was continues in the vein of the now-iconic 1947 MoMA exhibition Large-Scale Modern Painting.